Simulating Mediumband Wireless Communication Systems: A Concise Description: System Model

 To perform the sampling in \eqref{eq3} optimally, the optimum timing offset, $\hat{\tau}$, is required.
 It can be determined via exhaustive search, which basically solves the optimization \cite{Firag24}:

-where $R(\tau)=\mathcal{E}\left\{s(t)s(t+\tau)\right\}$ is the autocorrelation function of $s(t)$ given in \eqref{auto-corr:eq1} and $\gamma_n$ is the complex channel gain of the $n$th MPC.
+where $R_{ss}(\tau)=\mathcal{E}\left\{s(t)\overline{s(t+\tau)}\right\}$ is the autocorrelation function of $s(t)$, where the `overline' denotes the complex conjugation, and $\gamma_n$ is the complex channel gain of the $n$th MPC.
+We can show that $R_{ss}(\tau)$ is equal to \eqref{auto-corr:eq1} \cite{Bas2023}.
 The optimization in \eqref{eq4} effectively searches the excess delay axis to find the time instance that gives rise to the largest objective function.
 The objective function in \eqref{eq4} is in fact functionally related to the desired fading factor in mediumband channels as originally shown in \cite[Theorem 1]{Bas2023}.
-See equation \eqref{eq:H0}.\\ Furthermore, if $s(t)$ is a real signal, applying symbol timing synchronization and sampling to I and Q branches separately would be optimal.
+Also see equation \eqref{eq:H0}.\\ Furthermore, if $s(t)$ is a real signal, applying symbol timing synchronization and sampling to I and Q branches separately would be optimal.
 If that is the case, the following optimizations: should be solved, where $t=\hat{\tau}_i+kT_s$ and $t=\hat{\tau}_q+kT_s$ are the time instances where I and Q branches are sampled respectively.
 Here $\text{Re}\left\{\gamma_n\right\}$ and $\text{Im}\left\{\gamma_n\right\}$ are respectively the real and imaginary parts of $\gamma_n$.
 Consequently $k$th sample of $r(t)$ would be:

 for $k=0,1 \dots, L-1$, where $r_i(t)$ and $r_q(t)$ are the baseband equivalent received signals by I and Q branches respectively at the RX, and $r(t)=r_i(t)+jr_q(t)$.